 Fasting is not just avoiding food and drink but a powerful shield against our lowly desires and vices.
 It teaches self-restraint and helps to develop patience.
 This is austere living.
 Austerity is a word that we hear very often these days in the media, I wonder how many times we have bothered to look up the meaning of this oft used word?
 The dictionary meaning of austerity is; severely simple, morally strict and to be stern.
 Simple living means to be free of luxuries, the paraphernalia of modern gadgets, and practising the three holy R’s of environmentalists; Reduce, Reuse and Recycle, whilst morally strict would mean to be kind and caring, patient and forgiving, generous and gentle.
 The idea of sternness is to take life seriously and to believe that we have a greater purpose in life.

 In addition to refreshing the bond with God, it’s an opportunity to develop a caring attitude towards others.
 A time to be charitable, throughout the month Muslim charities in Britain will collect millions of pounds for developmental and relief work for the poor.

 The Health Benefits of Fasting

-Although the primary purpose of fasting is ‘so that you may develop God-consciousness’ (Baqarah;186), it carries health benefits as well.
+Although the primary purpose of fasting is ‘so that you may develop God-consciousness’ (Baqarah: 186), it carries health benefits as well.
 The obvious is weight loss, for thirty days a whole meal and a snack or two are taken away from our daily food intake.
-This is equivalent to about 1,000 calories per day, 30000 calories in a month, roughly the amount needed to burn off eight pounds (3kg).
-Fasting brings about a complete physiological change, giving rest for the digestive tract and the central nervous system.
-The trouble is what we miss during fasting we often more than make up for afterwards at iftar.
+This is equivalent to about 1,000 calories per day, 30,000 calories in a month, roughly the amount needed to burn off eight pounds (3.6 kg).
+Fasting brings about a complete physiological change, giving rest to the digestive tract and the central nervous system.
+The trouble is what we miss during fasting we often more than make up for afterwards during iftar.